robrighter/node-xml/README.md

 SaxParser
 ---------

 Node-xml provides a SAX2 parser interface that can take a string, file.
+The parser can take characters from the document in chunks.
+To send chunks of the document to the parser use 'parseString(xml)'

 #SAX Parser#

 ##new libxml.SaxParser()##